splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 Loss of profiling data or gaps in profiling data
 -------------------------------------------------------------

-If there are less than 100 megabytes of space available for the Java Virtual Machine, AlwaysOn Profiling enables the recording escape hatch, which appears in the logs as ``com.splunk.opentelemetry.profiler.RecordingEscapeHatch``.
+If there are less than 100 megabytes of space available for the Java Virtual Machine, AlwaysOn Profiling activates the recording escape hatch, which appears in the logs as ``com.splunk.opentelemetry.profiler.RecordingEscapeHatch``.
 The escape hatch drops all logs with profiling data until more space is available.

 To avoid the loss of profiling data due to the escape hatch, provide enough resources to the JVM.

 .. _disable-java-agent-logs:

-Disable all Java agent logs
+Deactivate all Java agent logs
 ============================================================

 By default, the Splunk Java agent outputs logs to the console.
 In certain situations you might want to silence the output of the agent so as not to clutter the system logs.